Skip to main content

 U.S. Department of Agriculture (USDA)

-• Food Safety Fact Sheets - Collection of food safety fact sheets with advice on how to prepare meat and poultry, information about food labeling, and more.
+• Food Safety Fact Sheets: Collection of food safety fact sheets with advice on preparing meat and poultry, information about food labeling, and more

-• Food Defense and Emergency Response - Information for consumers and owners of food facilities about how to maintain food safety during emergencies.
-Also provides information on food defense or the protection of food from intentional harm by biological, chemical, or radiological agents.
+• Food Defense and Emergency Response: Information for consumers and owners of food facilities about how to maintain food safety during emergencies.
+It also provides information on food defense or protection from intentional harm by biological, chemical, or radiological agents

 U.S. Food and Drug Administration (FDA)